quixio/quix-docs/docs/platform/tutorials/index.md

     ---

-    Extract data from Quix to train your Machine Learning (ML) model in Jupyter Notebook.
+    Extract data from Quix to train your ML model in Jupyter Notebook.

     [:octicons-arrow-right-24: ML pipelines](./train-and-deploy-ml/index.md)